 If you recently lost a family member in an accident, filing a lawsuit may be the last thing on your mind.
-However, if someone else’s carelessness led to your family member’s unexpected passing, it may be important to explore the legal options available to you for recovering compensation.
+However, if someone else’s carelessness led to your family member’s unexpected passing, exploring the legal options available to you for recovering compensation may be important.

 Filing a wrongful death action in Omaha can be a complicated and emotional experience, but it could be made easier with the help of a knowledgeable attorney.
-A compassionate wrongful death attorney at Berry Law can help you understand how these types of cases work and ensure you avoid pitfalls that might otherwise impact your available damages.
+An Omaha Wrongful Death Lawyer at Berry Law can help you understand how these types of cases work and ensure you avoid pitfalls that might otherwise impact your available damages.

 Who Is Allowed to File a Wrongful Death Action under State Law?